SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/instrument-application-opentelemetry/aws-lambda-python-function-instrumentation.md

 ---
 id: aws-lambda-python-function-instrumentation
+title: AWS Lambda - Python function instrumentation with Sumo Logic tracing
+sidebar_label: AWS Lambda - Python function instrumentation
+description: Learn how to install and configure OpenTelemetry distributed tracing for AWS Lambda functions written in Python and send data to Sumo Logic.
 ---

-# AWS Lambda - Python function instrumentation with Sumo Logic tracing

 This document covers how to install and configure OpenTelemetry distributed tracing for AWS Lambda functions written in Python and send data to Sumo Logic.
 To obtain telemetry data from AWS Lambda functions developed in Python language you can use the [Sumo Logic AWS OTel Python Lambda](https://github.com/SumoLogic/opentelemetry-lambda/tree/main/python).